VolodymyrTymets/graph-ql-app/client/README.md

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
 For an example, a simple button component could have following states:

-- In a regular state, with a text label.
+- In a regular defaultState, with a text label.
 - In the disabled mode.
-- In a loading state.
+- In a loading defaultState.

 Usually, it’s hard to see these states without running a sample app or some examples.